Tracque/PLD-Wrapper/README.md

 Note: PLD.jl is NOT a package that can be added using Pkg.
 You do not need to worry about downloading PLD separately, as it is included in this repo. (in fact, if you download it yourself, you WILL encounter errors, as OSCAR has undergone some slight syntax changes which required edits to PLD.jl)

-PLD-Wrapper v1.0.3 was last tested to be compatible with the current versions of the above packages on 23/06/2024.
+PLD-Wrapper v1.1.0 was last tested to be compatible with the current versions of the above packages on the 9th of July 2024.
 As a reference, in case something breaks in future, you may want to compare the result of the command ```Pkg.status()``` to the below:

 ```
 Status `~/.julia/environments/v1.10/Project.toml`
 ⌅ [fb37089c] Arblib v0.8.1
   [7d9fca2a] Arpack v0.5.4
   [01680d73] GenericSVD v0.3.0
-  [f213a82b] HomotopyContinuation v2.9.3
+  [f213a82b] HomotopyContinuation v2.9.4
   [f1435218] Oscar v1.0.4
   [37e2e46d] LinearAlgebra
   [de0858da] Printf